Explore 25+ Best Rooftop Bars DC for Amazing Views

 More info: thehotelwashington.com

 Do you want panoramic views of D.C.’s monuments while enjoying a selection of signature drinks with names like “Ghost in the White House” or “The President’s Book of Secrets”?
-There is no better way to relax after a day of sightseeing in the busy city.
+There’s no better way to relax after a day of sightseeing in the busy city.

-POV, the rooftop bar at the W hotel, offers a luxurious feel along with delicious food items such as crab cakes and burgers.
-The bar also has brunch during the day if the nightlife cocktail scene isn’t for you, but you still want views of the Washington Monument.
+POV, the rooftop bar at the W Hotel, offers a luxurious atmosphere and delicious food such as crab cakes and burgers.
+The bar also serves brunch during the day—perfect if you’re not into the nightlife cocktail scene but still want views of the Washington Monument.

 Wild Days